otago-polytechnic-bit-courses/ID721001-mobile-application-development/03-events/README.md

 In the `03-events` directory, open `age-calculator` in **Android Studio**.
 Take a moment to understand what the code is doing.
 In the `Button` on-click listener, call the `onDatePicker()` method.
 Run the project's application on both the **Android Emulator** & a **connected device**.
 You **MUST** show me your running application before you start the practical.

 <hr />

-## Practical
-The practical for this topic is available [here](https://github.com/otago-polytechnic-bit-courses/IN721-mobile-app-dev/blob/master/03-events/practical-03-events.pdf).